cguz/task-management-service/README.md

 ## Development

-The source code in C++ is in the folder ( 📁 ) ["src/cplusplus/"](https://github.com/cguz/task-management-service/tree/main/src/cplusplus)
+The source code in C++ is in the folder ( 📁 ) ["src/cplusplus/"](https://github.com/cguz/task-management-service/tree/main/src/cplusplus).
+Here, we have all the computational requirements.

+Since the repository contains submodules (google test library), please, clone the repository as follow:

+    git clone --recurse-submodules -j8 https://github.com/cguz/task-management-service.git cd bar